I can’t recommend Contagious, by Jonah Berger, enough.

 Contagious is a Part of Content Strategy

 If you’re a content creator, content strategist, content marketer, or in any other way touch content, you need to read Contagious.
-It won’t teach you marketing, or how to sell to people, or how to make products contagious.
+It won’t teach you marketing, or how to sell to people, or how to make products catch on.
 It will teach you about people: what connects us, and what we tend to respond when it comes to content.

-Contagious is broken up into 6 sections, each focusing on a different commonality across viral content.
+The book is broken up into 6 sections, each focusing on a different commonality across viral content.
 It’s well written, engaging, and provides concrete examples that I’ll be referencing for years to come.

 Trust me.
 Read Contagious.
 You won’t regret it.